bietthu27/bitcoincz/GUIDE.md

     walletpassphrase “YOUR_PASSPHRASE/PASSWORD” 240

-To reveal your walletaddress private key type:
+To import your walletaddress private key type:

     importprivkey “YOUR_WALLETADDRESS_PRIVKEY”